al-matari/KEYKLOAK/video-script.md

 After that, I focused on the project structure, API design, layers, data flow, domain model, and overall business logic.

-On screen: Postman collection, API requests, and backend responses

 ## API
+#### On screen: Postman collection, API requests, and backend responses

 I analyzed the API first.

 To make this easier, I created a Postman collection with happy paths and invalid input cases.
-This helped me clearly see requests and responses and test different scenarios isolated from the frontend.
+This helped me see requests and responses and test different scenarios isolated from the frontend.
-For quick collection creation i used codex.
+For quick creation i used codex for this task.

-I focused on:

-- error messages
-- response structure
-- HTTP status codes

-And I compared the responses with the expected structure.
+I focused on  response structure, error messages, HTTP status codes and I compared the responses with the expected structure.

 The main issues I found were:

 - missing team returned 500 instead of 404
+- fetching the feed triggered many SQL queries, which looked like an N+1 problem
 - `userName` was null in the feed response
 - feed ordering looked correct, but was not guaranteed by the service contract
 - missing or invalid user returned 200 with an empty array
 - validation and error flows were mostly missing
-- fetching the feed triggered many SQL queries, which looked like an N+1 problem

 On screen: controller to repository flow, endpoint diagrams, and DTO mapping